Evergreen Trees, Privacy Trees

-How to Plant an Evergreen: When selecting a location to plant your Evergreen Trees, the site conditions are the key to long-term tree survival.
-The major things to consider are soil conditions, exposure to sun and wind, drainage, space constraints and hardiness zones.
+When selecting a location to plant your evergreens, the site conditions are the key to long-term tree survival.
+The other major things to consider are soil conditions, exposure to sun and wind, drainage, space constraints and hardiness zones.

-Once you have selected the site, begin by digging a hole for the evergreens.
+Once you have selected the site, begin by digging a hole.
 The hole should be twice as large as the pot diameter as a guide.
 Place water inside the hole using a hose.
 Continue watering until the hole is approximately half-full with water, and then allow the soil to fully absorb the water.
 Gently tease apart and loosen the pot-bound root ball.
-Place the evergreens in the center of the hole, backfill, and water the surrounding area to settle the roots.
+Place the tree in the center of the hole, backfill, and water the surrounding area to settle the roots.